Marketo vs Salesforce

 Primary function

-Marketing automation & lead management
+Marketing automation and lead management

 CRM + full GTM platform (sales, marketing, service, commerce)